Allowable Company Expenses in Bangladesh

 Sec.
 47 & Third Schedule

-- Depreciation: On cost of buildings/machinery per Third Schedule rates.
+- Depreciation: Claimed on buildings, machinery, and vehicles per Third Schedule rates.

 6. Salary and Perquisites